 Climb Essaouira’s ramparts

-The Essaouira ramparts are where the medina meets the Atlantic Ocean.
-These city walls were built in the 1760s by a French military architect, Theodore Cornut, to protect the port from raiders.
-If you’re a vintage film fan then you might recognise them from the start of the 1952 Orson Welles film Othello.
-The movie opens opens with a shot of Iago suspended in a cage over the rocks which was shot here.
+If you’re a vintage film fan you might recognise them from the start of the 1952 Orson Welles film Othello.
+The movie opens with a shot of Iago suspended in a cage over the rocks which was shot here.
 Or a bit more recently they were a filming location for the third series of Game of Thrones as the slave trader city of Astapor.

-The seafront ramparts are bookended by the impressive skala, a type of defensive bastion.
+The ramparts are bookended by the impressive skala, a type of defensive bastion.
 At one end is the Skala du Port (also featured in Game of Thrones), which is the gateway to the fishing port.
-And at the other end is the Skala du Ville, with 19 bronze cannons lined up along the sea wall.
-There are great views across the medina and out into the ocean from the ramparts, and you’ll usually find a few artists and craft stalls set up along the waterfront.
+And at the other end is the Skala du Ville, and there are 19 bronze cannons lined up along the sea wall which are a good spot to watch the sun set.

 Watch the boats come in

 Between 3pm and 5pm, the fishing boats come in for the day and the fishermen auction off their catch.
 You can watch the bargaining going back and forth.
-Or pick up some fish or seafood – including sardines, crabs, mussels and eels – and have it grilled at stalls along the edge of the port – the hordes of seagulls and stray cats will fight it out for any leftovers.
+Or pick up some fish or seafood – including sardines, crabs, mussels and eels – and have it grilled at stalls along the edge of the port.
+The hordes of seagulls and stray cats fight it out for any leftovers.

 Blow the cobwebs away on the beach